Behaviour

 • Blatant refusal to comply

-• Not completing work of which they are capable
+• Not completing work of which the child is capable

 • Lack of homework

-• Low level bullying – name calling etc.
+• Low-level bullying behaviours, such as name calling

 Report Card System